 The perfect trip for anyone wanting to combine unique adventure with stunning locations and a real exploration of the magic of Northern Thailand.

-Starting and finishing in the beautiful Mae Wang valley The Tuk-Tuk Club takes you on a journey through some of South East Asia’s most spectacular scenery, lets you stay in some of the coolest small hotels in the region and brings you in touch with local communities like you’ve never known before
+Starting and finishing in the beautiful Mae Wang valley, you will embark on a journey through some of South East Asia’s most spectacular scenery, as well as getting the opportunity to stay in some of coolest hotels in the region; while bringing you closer to the local communities like you’ve never experienced before!

 Can I do this?